aws-amplify/docs/docs/lib/graphqlapi/fragments/graphql-from-node-iam.md

 ### Deposit using axios

+We can call the GraphQL API by signing the request with AWS.config.credentials.

 ```console
 amplify add function
 ?
 Select which capability you want to add: Lambda function (serverless function)